- This event has passed.

 First Wetskills Challenge in Tunisia!

-Wetskills is making its debut in Tunisia!
-During this Wetskills event, interdisciplinary teams of students and young professionals are working on real-life water cases provided by local and international partners.
+Wetskills made its debut in Tunisia!
+During this Wetskills event, interdisciplinary teams of students and young professionals were working on real-life water cases provided by local and international partners.
 Through a unique, out-of-the-box approach and intense teamwork, participants will develop practical ideas and present their results to a jury of experts.
 By empowering the next generation, Wetskills aims to foster sustainable water solutions – for Tunisia and the MENA region, and beyond.

-The Finals and Awarding Ceremony will be on 29 Octoberat the Arab Youth Forum.
-The conference is organized by the Arab Youth Green Voices, partner of Wetskills Foundation, where partners and participants will also discuss two upcoming milestone events: UN Water Conference Dubai 2026 and World Water Forum 2027 in Saudi Arabia.
+The Finals and Awarding Ceremony were on 29 Octoberat the Arab Youth Forum.
+This conference is organized by the Arab Youth Green Voices, partner of Wetskills Foundation, where partners and participants also discussed two upcoming milestone events: UN Water Conference Dubai 2026 and World Water Forum 2027 in Saudi Arabia.

-This Wetskills-Tunisia is held in Tunis, with 20 young talents from Tunisia, MENA Region (Syria, Iraq, Algeria, Lebanon), South Africa and The Netherlands.
+This Wetskills-Tunisia was held in Tunis, with 20 young talents from Tunisia, MENA Region (Syria, Iraq, Algeria, Lebanon), South Africa and The Netherlands.
 Follow us in this event!

 Quote of the day: The Wetskills spirit is shining brighter than ever, teamwork, innovation, and determination flowing stronger than water itself!